IAIA25 Sessions

 Conference Topic: G13.
 Social impact assessment

 This session focuses on the crucial role of impact assessment (IA) in navigating the complexities of mine closure and facilitating successful post-mining transitions.
-It explores the current effectiveness of mine closures and how IAs can facilitate responsible mine closures by addressing environmental, social, and economic challenges and fostering community resilience.
+It explores how IAs can be applied to identify and mitigate the environmental, social, and economic challenges associated with mine closure, while fostering community resilience in the post-mining era.

 Acceptance Status: approve